3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/homework/unit_03/angular/ron-swanson/README.md

 ### State 1: The Home Page

 - When the page loads `localhost:3000/` the view simply renders: "This is the homepage!"
 In the navbar, clicking on the `Home` tab will also show this view.
-There is no controller associated with this view.
+There is no controller associated with this view, however, it is a best practice to always add one, and add an activate function, even if it is empty.
 - :dart: Make sure to Commit Often!

 ### State 2: Ron Swanson Quote of the Day